Srujan1993/datadabblers/README.md

 # Detailed Project Setup in Microsoft Fabric

-1. Create a Fabric enabled workspace in [app.powerbi.com](http://app.powerbi.com)
+- Create a Fabric enabled workspace in [app.powerbi.com](http://app.powerbi.com)

-2. Create a Fabric Lakehouse within the Fabric Workspace.
+- Create a Fabric Lakehouse within the Fabric Workspace.
 We will be bringing the data into Lakehouse to perform insights using Medallion Architecture.
 A lakehouse when created will have a semantic model and SQL analytics endpoint.
 We have named our Lakehouse as AdventureWorks_Lakehouse

-3. As part of our use case, we need to bring the data from Hubspot CRM, Azure SQL Database, and an AWS S3 holding the social media reviews file
+- We will be detailing the steps in three phases

+  - **Data Ingestion**
+  - **Data Transformation**
+  - **Data Presentaion**

+## Data Ingestion

-## Data Ingestion - HubSpot CRM to Microsoft Fabric
+### Data Ingestion - HubSpot CRM to Microsoft Fabric

 In this project, we used HubSpot to store Companies and Contacts from the Adventure Works database in a separate system, simulating a typical enterprise setup.